-There are currently 2.2 million eHealth shares held short by investors – that's known as eHealth's "short interest".
-This figure is 3.4% down from 2.3 million last month.
+There are currently 1.8 million eHealth shares held short by investors – that's known as eHealth's "short interest".
+This figure is 0.2% up from 1.8 million last month.

 There are a few different ways that this level of interest in shorting eHealth shares can be evaluated.

-eHealth's "short interest ratio" (SIR) is the quantity of eHealth shares currently shorted divided by the average quantity of eHealth shares traded daily (recently around 2.0 million). eHealth's SIR currently stands at 1.11.
-In other words for every 100,000 eHealth shares traded daily on the market, roughly 1110 shares are currently held short.
+eHealth's "short interest ratio" (SIR) is the quantity of eHealth shares currently shorted divided by the average quantity of eHealth shares traded daily (recently around 318174.3545611). eHealth's SIR currently stands at 5.81.
+In other words for every 100,000 eHealth shares traded daily on the market, roughly 5810 shares are currently held short.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against eHealth.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against eHealth.